Click on the initial letter of the legal word or phrase

 Express trust: Trust specifically created by a settlor, usually in a document such as a will, although it can be oral.
 An express trust which deals with land must be in writing.

 Extradition: The arrest and handover of a person wanted for a crime committed in another country, usually under the terms of a extradition treaty.
-A person may not be extradited from Ireland for a political offence.
+A person may not be extradited from Ireland for a purely political offence.

 Return to top of page